 City of Dallas

-This position performs a variety of semi-skilled and skilled maintenance work, and operate a variety of equipment in the construction, operation, repair, maintenance, and replacement of City water distribution, storage and water treatment facilities and systems.
+Depending on qualifications and certifications, performs a variety of entry level, semi-skilled or skilled maintenance work, and operates a variety of equipment in the construction, operation, repair, maintenance, and replacement of City water distribution and water treatment facilities and systems.

 ESSENTIAL DUTIES AND RESPONSIBILITIES